SpencerLabAQ/AIPT/README.md

 ---
 ### Dataset

-The dataset used in this paper has been presented in the paper:
+The dataset utilized in this paper is introduced in https://doi.org/10.1007/s10664-022-10247-x.

-L. Traini et al., ***Towards effective assessment of steady state performance in Java software: are we there yet?*** Empirical Software Engineering 28, 1 (2022), 13.
-[DOI: 10.1007/s10664-022-10247-x](https://doi.org/10.1007/s10664-022-10247-x)

-It includes performance measurements from 586 JMH microbenchmarks across 30 Java software systems.
+It includes performance measurements from 500+ JMH microbenchmarks across 30 Java software systems.

-The `data.zip` archive contains dataset used for this work.
+The dataset has been directly included in this repository (`data.zip` archive).
 Once extracted, the total size of the data archived in this repository is less than 500 Mb.
 We distilled the timeseries data from the metadata related to the steady state and warm-up phases.
 Specifically, the archive contains the following folders:
 - *timeseries*: contains all the timeseries used in this work in JSON format.
-All the forks of a same microbenchmark have been included as a list in the same file.
+A single file pertains to a specific microbenchmark and includes time series data for all the associated forks.
-- *classification*: contains all the details related to the warm-up phases and steady state iterations in JSON format.
-Each file contains the '*forks*' field including a string indicating if the fork reached the steady state (*steady state*) or not (*no steady state*).
-In addition, the field '*steady_state_starts*' contains a list of datapoint indexes indicating for each fork the first iteration identified as *steady*, -1 if there are none.
+- *classification*: each file is structured in JSON format and holds comprehesive details about the warm-up phases and steady state iterations.
+The '*forks*' field in each file includes a string that indicates whether the fork reached the steady state ('*steady state*') or not ('*no steady state*').
+Additionally, the field '*steady_state_starts*' comprises a list of data point indexes; for each fork, it marks the first iteration identified as *steady*, -1 if no such iteration exists.

-The archive also contains the *benchmarks.csv* file including some additional details on JHM micrombenchmarks.
+The archive also contains the *benchmarks.csv* file including some additional details about the JHM micrombenchmarks.

 ---
 ### Requirements

 #### Recommended Hardware

-- **CPU**: Intel(R) Xeon(R), 2.30 GHz or faster
+- **CPU**: n=40, Intel(R) Xeon(R), 2.30 GHz or faster
 - **Memory (RAM)**: 64 GB or more
 - **Storage**: >= 30 GB free
 - **Operating System**: Linux Ubuntu 18.04

+The time required to complete the experiments may vary based on the hardware used.
+The estimated time using the recommended hardware configuration is of two days.

+*Note: Using hardware with lower specifications may result in significantly longer times.*

 #### Software Requirements
 - Python 3.9.1